 Dan Leavy ready to return after ‘unbelievable job’

-Leinster hope to be back in training in the middle of May
+Leinster hope to be back in training in the middle of May, Jack Conan fully fit again

 “I would expect when we can get back up and playing, it’s more than likely he’s going to be available at that time.”